 1. Peau D’Orange

-“Peau d’orange,” which means “skin of an orange” in French, refers to a condition of the skin in which fluid accumulates in your breast as a result of your lymphatic vessels becoming blocked.
+“Peau d’orange,” which means “skin of an orange” in French, refers to a condition of the skin in which fluid accumulates in your breast as a result of your becoming blocked.
 The name comes from its appearance on your skin, which will be swollen, raised, dimpled and pitted, resembling an orange peel.
 While peau d’orange isn’t always an indicator of cancer, fluid buildup in your breast can certainly be the result of inflammatory cancer cells blocking your lymphatic vessels.
 This symptom is fairly difficult to miss -- if you see anything resembling it on your breast, see a doctor as soon as you can.

 2. Scaly, Flaky Skin